Show All Answers

 If you have a question about your Public Protection Classification, please contact your insurance company or your agent directly, rather than Insurance Services Office Inc. (ISO).
 ISO does not supply Public Protection Classifications to policyholders or the general public.
 ISO will supply Public Protection Classifications to insurance companies and agents.
 Also, participating insurance companies and agents can access the classifications through ISOnet.
 Insurance companies and agents who would like sign up for the service may call the ISO Customer Service Center at 1-800-888-4476.

 Insurance Services Office Inc. (ISO) normally visits a community once every 10 years.
 However, the recent study has led ISO to understand that new community development, to include improved water supplies, new fire stations and upgraded equipment, produces a need for a more regular review to ensure that the data they provide to the insurance industry is as accurate as possible.
-The Department of Fire, Rescue and Emergency Management will be working with ISO to request a more frequent schedule of review based upon changes in these areas.
+The Loudoun County Fire & Rescue will be working with ISO to request a more frequent schedule of review based upon changes in these areas.

 A dry hydrant is a non-pressurized pipe with a fire department connection installed at a pond, stream or underground water storage tank.
 Dry hydrants provide firefighters quick access to water in rural areas because the piping and connection are already in place, saving precious time during a fire when the need to replenish firefighting water supplies is critical.